yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## Configuring UEFI (OVMF)
 Next we need to install the UEFI (a successor to BIOS) for QEMU.

 * Simply download the two OVMF files from the repository and place them in the same folder as your VM.
-Then change the XML file such that the following two paths point to the full paths of the corresponding files.
+Then change the `macos.xml` file such that the following two paths point to the full paths of the corresponding files.

   ```
   <loader>OVMF_CODE-pure-efi.fd</loader>